Valais Blacknose Sheep For Sale

 2026 Lambs

-Our 2026 lambs are due in March — and we are expecting a very limited number of purebred Valais Blacknose lambs this spring.
+Our 2026 lambs are here — we have a very limited number of purebred Valais Blacknose lambs this spring.
 We focus exclusively on purebred animals, bred for correct conformation, exceptional temperament, and the unmistakable look the breed is known for.

 Pricing